 If run-time libraries are needed by the FMU that have to be present on the target machine, then automatic processing is likely impossible.
 The requirements and the expected processing should be documented in the “documentation” directory in this case.

 A source-based distribution might require manual interaction in order that it can be utilized.
 The intention is to support platforms that are not known in advance (such as HIL-platforms or micro-controllers).
 Typically, in such a case the complete source code in ANSI-C is provided (for example, one C source file that includes all other needed C files with the “#include” directive).
 All C source file names that need to be defined in a compiler directive have to be defined in the xml-file under structure <ModelExchange><SourceFiles> and <CoSimulation><SourceFiles>.
 These files may include other files.
 The #include directives with quotes ("") should be used for header-files distributed in the FMU instead of using angle brackets (<>).
 If default options of the compiler are sufficient, it might be then possible to automatically process such source code FMUs.
 An exporting tool should give documentation on how to build an executable, either via a documentation file and/or via a template makefile for a particular platform, from which a user can construct the makefile for his/her target platform.
 This documentation should be stored in the “documentation” directory, possibly with a link to the template makefile (stored in the “sources” directory).
 [As template makefile, CMake (www.cmake.org), a cross-platform, open-source build system might be used.]
+[New in FMI 2.0.4:] In addtition to the “<SourceFiles>“ element a “buildDescription.xml“ can be supplied in the sources directory (as defined in the FMI 3.0 Specification, 2.4.10.
+Build Configurations).
+If a “buildDescription.xml“ file is present in the “sources“ directory it should take precedence over the “<SourceFiles>“ element in the `modelDescription.xml`.

 The sub-directory “licenses” can be used to bundle all license files.
 [It is strongly recommended to include all license and copyright related information in the licenses folder of an FMU (especially but not only for contained open source software) - the license.{txt,html} file can serve as an entry point for describing the contained licenses.
 This will help the users to comply with license conditions when passing source or binary code contained in an FMU to other persons or organizations.]